Cortisporin TC Prescribing Information

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Fertility studies have not been performed with neomycin, but reports from the scientific literature suggest that it may decrease spermatogenesis in rats.
 No adverse effects on fertility were observed in male or female rats given intramuscular doses of colistimethate sodium, the methanesulfonate salt of colistin, up to 20 mg/kg (equivalent to 9.3 mg/kg of colistin base).
-This is approximately 30 times the clinical daily dose based on body surface area, assuming 100% absorption from the ear; however, significant systemic levels of colistin or neomycin would not be anticipated in humans when Cortisporin®-TC Otic Suspension is used as directed.
+This is approximately 30 times the clinical daily dose based on body surface area, assuming 100% absorption from the ear; however, significant systemic levels of colistin or neomycin would not be anticipated in humans when Cortisporin®TC Otic is used as directed.

 Long term studies in rodents showed no evidence of carcinogenicity attributable to oral administration of corticosteroids.
 Mutagenicity studies with hydrocortisone were negative.
 Studies have not been performed to evaluate the effect on fertility of topical corticosteroids.